CFSAN-Biostatistics/snp-pipeline/docs/configuration.rst

 ``--all``
     Dense regions found in any sample are filtered from all of the samples.

 You can filter snps more than once by specifying multiple window sizes and max snps.
-For example "-m 3 2 -w 1000 100" will filter more than 3 snps in 1000 bases and also more than 2 snps in 100 bases.
+For example "--max_snp 3 2 --window_size 1000 100" will filter more than 3 snps in 1000 bases and also more than 2 snps in 100 bases.

 **Example**::